LBNL-UCB-STI/beam/docs/protocols.rst

 *Notify Start Leg*

 1. The PersonAgent receives a NotifyLegStart message from a Driver.
-2. The PersonAgent sends a BoardVehicle message to the vehicle contained in the corresponding VehicleAssignment object.
+2. The PersonAgent sends an EnterVehicle message to the vehicle contained in the corresponding VehicleAssignment object.
 3. The PersonAgent transitions to the Moving state.

 *Notify End Leg*

 1. The PersonAgent receives a NotifyLegEnd message from a Driver.
 2. If another BeamLeg exists in her BeamTrip AND the BeamVehicle associated with the next BeamLeg is identical to the current BeamVehicle, then she does nothing other than update her internal state to note the end of the leg.
-4. Else she sends the current vehicle an AlightVehicle message.
+4. Else she sends the current vehicle an ExitVehicle message.
 5. The PersonAgent executes the ProcessNextLegModule method.

 Household